auyer/rcpassos.me/posts/compiling-riscv-xv6-kernel/index.md

 date: 2024-01-21
 ---

-> After years of working with development on high level concepts, I decided to go down a few levels.
+> After years of working in high-level development, I decided it was time to delve deeper.
-> I decided to study more about how Operating Systems are built.
+> I decided to learn more about how Operating Systems are built.
-> This is my first article on the topic, and it cover how to compile the necessary tools to compile and run the XV6 kernel for a RISC-V machine/emulator.
+> This is my inaugural article on the topic, and it covers how to compile the necessary tools and run the XV6 kernel for a RISC-V machine/emulator.

 ### What we are going to do:

 Download the source code for **riscv-gnu-toolchain**, **QEMU**, **the Xv6 kernel**.
-We will compile one by one, and then run the kernel in the emulator.
+We will compile them one after the other and then run the kernel in the emulator.
-We will also learn how to debug the kernel with GDB.
+Additionally, we will learn how to debug the kernel with GDB.

 ## What even is Xv6 RISC-V?